Social-Science-Collaboratory/btpsych/README.md

 •	btpsych24a_cont_coding.csv: this spreadsheet contains a set of 1000 psychology papers, their identifying information extracted from OpenAlex, their extracted contribution statements, and the categories of their authors’ contributions coded by the researchers.
 •	btpsych24a_cont_processed.Rds: This R object contains the processed contributorship data coded by the researchers and recorded in btpsych24a_cont_coding.csv.

+#### deduplication subfolder
+•	remove_list.Rds:
+•	similarities_10batches_5%sim.Rds: This R object contains the final product of the MinHash title similarity analysis.
+For this analysis, the data set was divided in 10 batches, and we kept only title pairs with a Jaccard similarity of at least 5%
+•	similarities_validation_10batches.csv: This spreadsheet contains a random sample of 200 title pairs from the similarities_10batches_5%sim.Rds object, equally distributed among 10 score bins(5%-10%, 10%-20%, 20%-30%, etc.), to check the validity of flagging entries with a Jaccard similarity of 80% or more.
+•	similarities_validation_10batches_J.csv: This is a coded version of the similarities_validation_10batches.csv, with a rating from J indicating whether the entries in a similarity pair were duplicates or not.

 #### location subfolder
 •	btpsych24a_geocode.Rds: This R object contains geographical data from the authors of big team psychology paper and their affiliated institutions.